haldenl/vega-lite/site/docs/transform/density.md

 {"density": "measure", "groupby": ["key"]}
 ```

-Performs density estimation for the `"measure"` property, with separate estimations performed for each group of records with a distinct `"key"` property value.
+Performs density estimation for the `"measure"` field, with separate estimations performed for each group of records with a distinct `"key"` field value.
 The output data is of the form:

 ```js
 [